Initial Course Set Up

 Initial Course Set Up#

-This chapter will explain the main primary steps that authors need to correctly take after a course or rerun is created.
-These are important steps to ensure that the course team can start working on authoring the course and that during that process the course will not be accessible to learners or visible if it doesn’t need to be.
+This chapter explains the primary steps to correctly guide authors on what to do after a course or rerun is created.
+These are important steps to ensure that the course team can start working on authoring the course, and that during that process, the course will not be accessible to learners or visible, if you do not wish make it visibile at this time.

 Define the Course Team#